-The purpose of SLU’s PhD programme is to supply education and research training that nurtures and promotes the development of independent research skills in candidates.
+The purpose of SLU’s PhD programme is to offer an education in research that nurtures and promotes the development of independent research skills in candidates.

 During their degree, candidates will undertake an original and important research project that is the result of approximately three to four years of full-time or equivalent study and supervised research training.

-In the Swedish University system, one week of full-time study gives 1.5 higher education credits (hp).
+In the Swedish university system, one week of full-time study corresponds to 1.5 higher education credits (hp).
 One year of full-time study is equal to 60 hp.
-A doctorate degree should be completed in four years of full-time study or equivalent, i.e. 240 hp.
+A doctorate degree should be completed in four years of full-time study or equivalent, that is 240 hp.
 For a licentiate degree, 120 hp.
 The doctoral thesis itself must be equivalent to at least 120 hp, according to the Higher Education Ordinance (Högskoleförordningen SFS 93:100).
 In practice, the thesis is often equivalent to 180 - 210 credits, while coursework represents 30 - 60 credits.

-Each candidate is entitled to supervision throughout their postgraduate education.
+Each candidate is entitled to supervision throughout their doctoral studies.
 Candidates should have two to three supervisors, one of whom is the principal supervisor.
 Normally, the principal supervisor raises funds for each research project.
-The candidate's supervisor is obliged to set up, in consultation with the candidate, an individual study plan (ISP), describing what they are expected to accomplish during their postgraduate education.
+The candidate's supervisor is obliged to set up, in consultation with the candidate, an individual study plan (ISP), describing what they are expected to accomplish during their doctoral studies.
 Candidates will find this plan a valuable tool for managing their degree.

 At SLU, all PhD students are organised into one of four PhD councils.
-Each council is connected to one of the faculties.
+Each council is linked to one of the faculties.

 These councils survey the quality of the university's PhD programmes.
 Read more about the PhD councils.